joyfulcraftsmen/JC.Tools/create-first-test.md

-# 3.0 Set your first test
+# Create your first test

+In this chapter, we'll guide you step by step how to create your first simple test.
-This chapter shows you how to run the first test - how to create a Connection to the data set, how to write a test and then run it.
+You'll learn how to create a connection to your data, how to write a test and how to run it.

 Because this lesson is an introduction to using JC.Unit, it does not use or describe many of the options available for this tool.

+## Prepare a folder for your test

+Create a folder anywhere on your local drive.
+You will store your test artifacts and results there.

 **Prerequisities**